lynxsecurity/minimsg/README.md

 minimsg
 ===
-a miniature amqp consumer / publisher written in golang
+a miniature AMQP consumer / publisher written in golang